udgsg/Hackathon2021/README.md

 **10:00 - 10:05 AM**: Remark on **Misinformation** from GSG President Samantha E. Bingaman.

-10:05 - 11:00 AM: Project descriptions and team assembly.
+**10:05 - 11:00 AM**: Project descriptions and team assembly.
 It is important to join the event on time to hear all the project pitches and assure you can work on the project of your choice and that suits your abilities and skills.

-11:00 - 12:30 PM: Work in groups.
+**11:00 - 12:30 PM**: Work in groups.
 Each group will have a designated zoom chat room and designated mentors.

-12:30 - 1:00 PM: Lunch break!
+**12:30 - 1:00 PM**: Lunch break!

-1:00 - 1:30 PM: Tutorial by Marko Petrovic  and Abhin Suresh on "How to use GIT"
+**1:00 - 1:30 PM**: Tutorial by Marko Petrovic  and Abhin Suresh on "How to use GIT"

-1:30 - 2:00 PM: Presentation by Companies (Data scientists from CompassRed and more) followed by a Q&A.
+**1:30 - 2:00 PM**: Presentation by Companies (Data scientists from CompassRed and more) followed by a Q&A.

-1:30 - 4:00 PM: Work in groups.
+**1:30 - 4:00 PM**: Work in groups.

-4:00 : End of Day 1 and announcement of Day 2
+**4:00** : End of Day 1 and announcement of Day 2

 ## April 25, Sunday: 10:00 - 4:00 PM : Hackathon!

-10:00 - 10:15 AM: Welcome back!
+**10:00 - 10:15 AM**: Welcome back!
 Briefing of Day 2

-10:15 - 12:30 PM : Work on your Project
+**10:15 - 12:30 PM** : Work on your Project

-12:30-1:00 : Lunch break!
+**12:30-1:00** : Lunch break!

-1:00 - 2:00 PM : Work on your Project
+**1:00 - 2:00 PM** : Work on your Project

-2:00 - 3:00 PM : Prepare presentation
+**2:00 - 3:00 PM** : Prepare presentation

-3:00 - 3:15 PM : Remarks from judges
+**3:00 - 3:15 PM** : Remarks from judges

-3:15 - 4:00 PM : Project presentation (Each group will have 5-10 minutes to present) and judging and best project awards!
+**3:15 - 4:00 PM** : Project presentation (Each group will have 5-10 minutes to present) and judging and best project awards!
 Each group will be required to present their work, no exceptions!
 This is because we want to learn from your work and from what you learned!

-4:00 PM : Adjournment with a short remark from GSG!
+**4:00 PM** : Adjournment with a short remark from GSG!

 # Event Description: